austinginn/WING-to-LiveTrax/README.md

    - Select the **Source Group** (USB, MOD, CRD) that you are using for multi-tracking.

 4. **Start Transfer**
    Click **Start Transfer**.
-The app will connect to your WING, and trigger recordings in LiveTrax.
+The app will connect to your WING, note the sources from your selected output group, and then grab the names for each of those sources.

 5. **Monitor Logs**
    The built-in log panel shows connection status, timeouts, and success messages.
 Use it to verify that communication between the WING and LiveTrax is flowing correctly.